-Slater and Gordon Lawyers has been representing Cycling UK members since 2002 with our free unique legal advice service.
+Slater and Gordon Lawyers has been representing Cycling UK members since 2002 with our unique legal advice service.

 How long does it take to register my claim?

 Most calls to the Cycling UK Incident Line take between 15 minutes to 45 minutes depending on the complexity of the case.
 Please call at a time when you have time to spare to speak to our advisers.
 You will need your Cycling UK membership details so we can verify your membership status.

 No. As a Cycling UK member, you’re entitled to a unique legal advice service for your cycling accident claim, meaning you will not be charged any legal fees regardless of whether or not your case is successful.
 Most law firms will charge a success fee if your case is successful, but as a Cycling UK member, you'll keep 100% of your compensation.

 If your claim is successful, we'll claim legal fees from the other side's insurers.
 If your claim is unsuccessful, Slater and Gordon will write off the legal fees.

 What if the other side’s insurers don’t pay all my legal fees?

 There are occasions when the other side’s insurers will refuse to pay all legal fees which means there’s a shortfall in legal costs.
 Generally in personal injury cases, where there is a shortfall in costs, solicitors are able to claim that shortfall from their clients’ compensation, although the amount they claim is often capped.
 However, as a Cycling UK member, Slater and Gordon will not charge any shortfall in costs meaning you will keep 100% of any compensation you receive.

 Why should I use Slater and Gordon’s Cycling UK Incident Line instead of using another solicitor?